 Dr. Zuber has made solo appearances at the Kennedy Center, Carnegie's Weill Recital Hall, Merkin Hall, the Sydney Opera House, Severance Hall and for the International Keyboard Institute and Festival in New York City.
 After making his orchestral debut at the age of twelve with the Baltimore Symphony Orchestra, he has gone on to perform with many of the major orchestras in the United States and abroad including Cleveland, Israel, Indianapolis, Minnesota, Phoenix, Sydney, RTE National, and the Royal Philharmonic.
 His collaborations with internationally acclaimed artists include performances with Lewis Kaplan, Paul Huang, Amir Eldan, Charlie Neidich, Joseph Silverstein, Gerard Schwartz, Johannes Moser, and Amanda Roocroft.

 In addition to a busy solo and collaborative career, Dr. Zuber is dedicated to helping the next generation of aspiring young artists.
-He was recently named Visiting Artist in Piano at the University of Kansas, and has held previous faculty positions at a number of universities including Bucknell University, the University of Memphis, the Peabody Institute, and at the Bowdoin International Music Festival.
+He was recently named Visiting Assistant Professor of Piano at the University of Kansas, and has held previous faculty positions at a number of universities including Bucknell University, the University of Memphis, the Peabody Institute, and at the Bowdoin International Music Festival.
 This past summer he joined the faculty for the Walled City International Piano Festival and Competition in Northern Ireland, the Cleveland International Piano Preparatory Academy and Festival, and the Asia International Piano Festival held at Ehwa University in South Korea.

 Eric holds degrees from the Peabody Institute of the Johns Hopkins University (B.M., A.D., D.M.A.), the Curtis Institute of Music (Diploma), and the Juilliard School (M.M).
 His major teachers have been Boris Slutsky, Leon Fleisher, Claude Frank, and Robert McDonald.
 Dr. Zuber is a CME Artist.